insin/nwb/docs/Commands.md

 **Flags:**

 * `--server` - keep the Karma server running and keep running tests on every change.
-Whether you're writing tests up front or catching up after your're happy with what you've created so far, having them run on every code changes makes testing more fun.
+Whether you're writing tests up front or catching up after you're happy with what you've created so far, having them run on every code change makes testing more fun.
 * `--coverage` - create a code coverage report in `coverage/`

 **In React component modules:**